liuyang12/PnP-SCI/readme.md

 As we can see clearly, the deep denoiser FFDNet exhibits a better trade-off between the reconstruction quality and the speed.
 Therefore, PnP-FFDNet can be used as an *efficient baseline* in SCI reconstruction.

-*Code for the video-SCI data from real systems would be available sooner.*
+*Code for the video-SCI data from real systems would be available sooner.* Please refer to the readme file in the `dataset` folder for the original source(s) of both simulated and real data.

 ## Usage
 ### Download the PnP-SCI repository